UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week06/lecture06.md

 ## Recall: HW 6 this week

-Build a dashboard for the buildings data.
+Build a dashboard for the license data.
  * Left component:
    * Grid heat map
-   * Columns are County
+   * Columns are License Type
-   * Rows are the governmental department (Agency Name)
+   * Rows are the License Status
-   * Values are mean of total square footage for that set of criteria
+   * Values are mean of the days between Effective Date and Expiration Date
  * Right component:
    * is a barplot/histogram
    * x is the year
-   * y is total square footage acquired that year
+   * y is median number of days between Effective Date and Expiration Date that year
- * These two should be linked so that you can select cells and that will update the square footage plot.
+ * These two should be linked so that you can select cells and that will update the right plot.

 notes:
 Hint for those in class -- check out pivot tables with pandas, it might get you close to where you want to be with filtering your data!